What’s reducing our carbon impact all about?

 Reducing our emissions

-- We will display estimated carbon emissions for each of the trips on our websites.
+- We will display estimated carbon emissions for each of the trips on our Arctic and Antarctic websites - on our Patagonia website a carbon calculator will be available for use.
 We will also provide all customers with the estimated carbon emissions for their booked trip.
-We want to empower our customers to make better informed choices, such as switching to lower impact trips or taking fewer trips overall.
+We want to empower our customers to make better-informed choices, such as switching to lower impact trips or taking fewer flights per annum.

 Offsetting our emissions

 - We will offset estimated emissions of ground and cruise arrangements booked through Swoop.

 - We will offset estimated emissions of flights booked with Swoop.

 - We will offset estimated emissions for our business operations and for all business-related travel.

 - We will ask our customers to invest in offsetting projects (and will facilitate them doing so through our recommended projects) to help increase our positive impact.